jarmokivekas/tuamk-thesis/doc/overview.md

 ## Applications of Spectrum Monitoring

 Spectrum monitoring is applications are key technology when considering the use of dynamic spectrum access.
-Advances in radio technology allows for implementing flexible radio systems that reduce underutilization of available RF spectrum. [@gronroos16]
+Advances in radio technology allows for implementing flexible radio systems that reduce underutilization of available RF spectrum. [@gronroos16 ch.6 ; @ni-forum-question]

 ## The Universal Sofware Defined Radio Peripheral